PIP in DC Pedestrian Accidents

 • Funeral expenses up to $4,000 (if the accident results in death)

 • No-fault coverage: The most significant feature of PIP is that it’s a “no-fault” coverage.
-This means that you can receive compensation for your injuries and lost wages, regardless of whether you were the at fault party in the accident or not.
+This means you can receive compensation for your injuries and lost wages, regardless of whether you were the at-fault party in the accident.
 This is incredibly important in pedestrian accidents, where determining fault can take time.

-• Quick payouts: Since PIP is no-fault coverage, payments can be made much more quickly than if you had to wait for a lengthy investigation into who was responsible for the accident.
+• Quick payouts: Since PIP is no-fault coverage, payments can be made much quicker than if you had to wait for a lengthy investigation into who was responsible for the accident.

 • Limits on payouts: While PIP helps you get financial help quickly, it doesn’t cover everything.
 In DC, PIP benefits are capped at specific amounts for medical expenses, income loss, and funeral benefits.
 These limits may not fully cover all your damages, especially in serious accidents.

-• Time Limits: There’s typically a one-year deadline from the date of the accident to file a PIP claim in DC.
+• Time Limits: There’s typically a one-year deadline from the accident date to file a PIP claim in DC.

 How to File for PIP Coverage as an Injured Pedestrian

-• File a claim: After the accident, you’ll need to file a PIP claim with the insurance provider of the driver who hit you as soon as possible.
+• File a claim: After the accident, you’ll need to file a PIP claim with the driver’s insurance provider who hit you as soon as possible.
 If you have auto insurance with PIP coverage, you might also be able to file with your insurer.

-• Submit your medical bills and proof of lost wages: You’ll need to provide documentation to the insurance company, such as medical records and bills, along with proof of income if you’re claiming lost wages.
+• Submit your medical bills and proof of lost wages: You’ll need to provide documentation to the insurance company, such as medical records and bills, along with proof of income if you claim lost wages.

 • Receive compensation: Once your claim is approved, PIP will pay for your medical bills and a portion of your lost wages up to the policy limits.

-• Coordination with health insurance: In some cases, your own insurance may cover some of your medical bills before PIP kicks in.
-If your PIP benefits run out, your health insurance might cover the rest.
+• Coordination with health insurance: Sometimes, your insurance may cover some of your medical bills before PIP kicks in.
+Your health insurance might cover the rest if your PIP benefits run out.

-Remember, PIP only covers certain liability claims—mainly medical expenses and lost wages.
+Remember, PIP only covers certain liability claims—medical expenses and lost wages.
 It doesn’t compensate for non-economic damages like pain and suffering.
 For greater compensation, especially with severe injuries, you’ll need to explore other legal options.

 PIP and MedPay Subrogation in the Washington, DC Area